Hadokane/CCI_PP4_Radicool_Store/README.md

 Finally a `Footer` with placeholder links, a short site blurb and a copyright disclaimer.

-This simple layout allows a user to intuitively navigate Radicool with no learning curve, as it meets the same standard conventions as the majority of popular websites and as such users should be able to navigate it with ease.
+This simple layout allows a user to intuitively navigate Radicool with no learning curve, as it meets the same standard conventions as the majority of popular websites and as such users will be able to navigate it with ease.
 This will be further reinforced by manual and automated testing criteria in the TESTING document.

 ---